sleebapaul/Machine-Learning-In-Basic-Python/README.md

 ## Linear Regression using basic Python data structures

-Dataset used can be found [here](https://drive.google.com/file/d/1fiHg5DyvQeRC4SyhsVnje5dhJNyVWpO1/view).
+Original dataset used can be found [here](https://drive.google.com/file/d/1fiHg5DyvQeRC4SyhsVnje5dhJNyVWpO1/view).
 I only used a part the entire dataset.
 Find the data in `weatherData` folder.

 ### Reference and Theory